ishibaki/symmetry_paper/manuscript/6_figs.md

 :::

 ::: {custom-style="Abstract"}
-\(A) Typical images of hindgut in live embryos.
+\(A) Typical images of the hindgut in live embryos.
 The live images of cell-boundaries visualized by *UAS-myr::GFP* driven by *byn-Gal4* in the hindgut epithelium is shown.
-At early stage 12, live cell chirality index of the live cell was calculated based on high magnification image surrounded by orange square (left panel).
+At early stage 12, the live cell chirality index of the live cell was calculated based on the high magnification image surrounded by the orange square (left panel).
 After 3 hours of incubation, the laterality score was evaluated as normal LR asymmetry, bilateral symmetry, and inversed LR asymmetry were 1, 0.5, and 0, respectively.
 \(B) Box plot of the live chirality index of the hindgut in wild-type and *emc* mutant embryos.
 "$N$" indicates the number of total embryos analyzed.
-The *p*-value of two-tailed t-test is shown.
+The *p*-value of the two-tailed t-test is shown.
 \(C) Graph showing the correlation between live cell chirality and the laterality score of the hindgut in *emc* mutant.
-Solid line indicates the best fitted logistic model.
+The solid line indicates the best fitted logistic model.
-Dotted line indicates the logistic model obtained in [@fig:fig2].
+The dotted line indicates the logistic model obtained in [@fig:fig2].
 The coefficient of determination of each model is shown as "$R^{2}$".
 "$N$" indicates the number of total embryos analyzed.
 :::